shanujaiswal/Practice_Project/JS notes.md

 ==> ALT + UP Button or Down Button -- To move whole Line up and down ==> Common Practice to end statement in javascript with a semi-colon (;)

-==> Variable
+--> In JavaScript, variable names are case-sensitive.
+This means that name and NAME would be treated as two different variables.
+--> function is used to define a function in JavaScript ==> Variable
 --> Point to a specific Memeory address that store a value --> Giving a name